NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-search.md

 > * _quiet_ - Package ID, Version
 > * _normal_ - Package ID, Version, Downloads, Preview of Description
 > * _detailed_ - Package ID, Version, Downloads, Full Description, Other information such as the query URL

-> [!NOTE]
-> API key is not used for authenticating with the private feed.
-Refer to [`nuget sources` command](../cli-reference/cli-ref-sources.md) to manage credentials for authenticating with the source.
-> API keys can be obtained from the individual NuGet servers.
-To create and manage APIKeys for nuget.org refer to.

 ## Examples